Red-Moon-Devs/StudentHub/README.md

 Finally change the name of the .env.example file into .env.local.

 # EVENTUAL BUGS
-## Clerk
+## The connected account logo is not showing up
-- If the logo of the connected account is not showing up in the topbar component, please make sure to enable organizations in your clerk application.
+If the logo of the connected account is not showing up in the topbar component, please make sure to enable organizations in your clerk application.